 Mission: As the Sisters of Mercy before us, we bring to life the healing ministry of Jesus through our compassionate care and exceptional service.

-Mercy is the sixth largest Catholic health care system in the U.S. and serves more than 3 million people annually.
-Mercy includes 33 acute care hospitals, four heart hospitals, two children’s hospitals, two rehab hospitals and one orthopedic hospital, nearly 700 clinic and outpatient facilities, 40,000 co-workers and more than 2,100 Mercy Clinic physicians in Arkansas, Kansas, Missouri and Oklahoma.
-Mercy also has outreach ministries in Louisiana, Mississippi and Texas.
+Mercy, named one of the top five large U.S. health systems in 2017 by Truven, an IBM Watson Health company, serves millions annually.
+Mercy includes 43 acute care and specialty (heart, children’s, orthopedic and rehab) hospitals, more than 700 physician practices and outpatient facilities, 40,000 co-workers and more than 2,000 Mercy Clinic physicians in Arkansas, Kansas, Missouri and Oklahoma.
+Mercy also has outreach ministries in Arkansas, Louisiana, Mississippi and Texas.

 Mercy operates acute care, specialty care and critical access hospitals in communities across four states.

 Across four states, a team of more than 2,000 Mercy primary and specialty care physicians, 600 advanced practitioners and supporting staff deliver health care services through more than 300 offices.

 Mercy serves a variety of special needs, particularly for low-come patients, in Louisiana, Mississippi and Texas.